 Recently, after almost four year on the Paleo Autoimmune Protocol, I was finally able to really up my game and start exercising regularly with a personal trainer.
 My current routine consists of interval training, steady state cardio, resistance training, core training, and stretches.
-I have compiled my best tips and tricks to work with a personal trainer when you are suffering from an autoimmune disease.
-Look for it in a next post!
+Read about what happened it in this post!

 If you enjoyed this post and are looking for more information on exercise with an autoimmune disease, read these as well: